Feyenoord

 3-2 victory for Bert van Marwijk’s side and another European title for the

-runs through Rotterdam.
-Following the financial problems and Holland’s failed
+Following the financial problems and the Netherlands' failed

 for Chelsea, while Dirk Kuyt left for Liverpool.
-Despite claims from chairman
+Despite claims from the chairman

 was facing severe financial problems.